tshaddix18/NeuralPlasticity2016/README.md

 `cd code && python3 tripatite_figures.py`

-Data and figures produced by the simulations in are respectively saved in the `data` and `Figures` folders.
+Data and figures produced by the simulations in are respectively saved in the `data` and `Figures` folders, which must be created before the first run in the same parent directory of `code`.

 The actual `Brian 2` methods used to model tripartite synapses are in `astocyte_models.py`